Fort Riley Resources

 Boundaries and Busing

-By typing in your address, you can use Infofinder to find out where your child will attend school and if busing is available.
+By typing in your address, you can use Infofinder to find out where your child will attend school if you have an address) and if busing is available.

 *The above video depicts the location of the Infofinder link on the previous version of the USD 475 website.
 An updated video will be produced, however, in the meantime Infofinder can be found by visiting the link above.